aviatesk/JET.jl/README.md

 ## Acknowledgement

-This project started as my grad thesis project at Kyoto University, supervised by Prof. Takashi Sakuragawa.
+This project started as my undergrad thesis project at Kyoto University, supervised by Prof. Takashi Sakuragawa.
 We were heavily inspired by [ruby/typeprof](https://github.com/ruby/typeprof), an experimental type understanding/checking tool for Ruby.
 The grad thesis about this project is published at <https://github.com/aviatesk/grad-thesis>, but currently it's only available in Japanese.